This product is slightly soluble in chloroform and ethanol and acetone, almost insoluble in water, easily soluble in glacial acetic acid.

 2. Pharmacological effects

 Trimethoprim is an inhibitor of bacterial dihydro-folate reductase and is a sulfonamide synergist.
-The principle of its antibacterial action is to interfere with the folic acid
+The principle of its antibacterial action is to interfere with the folic acid metabolism of bacteria.

 The main purpose is to selectively inhibit the activity of the bacteria's dihydrofolate reductase, so that dihydrofolate cannot be reduced to tetrahydrofolate, thereby inhibiting the growth and reproduction of bacteria.